-For second hand vehicles the Used Car Safety Ratings (UCSR) Buyer’s Guide provides the safety ratings for 217 vehicle models in Australia and New Zealand manufactured between 1982 and 2013.
+For second hand vehicles the Used Car Safety Ratings (UCSR) Buyer’s Guide provides safety ratings for popular vehicle models in Australia and New Zealand.
 The Used Car Safety Ratings list is derived from reports of actual on-road crashes and represents the ability of the car to protect its driver.

 The UCSR Buyer’s Guide (PDF, 5879 KB) provides you with the crash safety rating for used cars.

 You can use safety ratings systems to compare the safety of different brands or models when buying a car.
 Ensure safety features are given priority when you decide to buy.

 Even though a safer car will increase your safety in the case of an accident, it is your responsibility as a driver to maintain safe driving habits to prevent accidents occurring.

 Buying a safe car

 Safety features that may significantly reduce the risk of death or serious injury if you are involved in a crash include:

 * front, side, curtain and knee airbags

 * seat belts designed to work with airbags.